nlemoing/resume-generator/articles/knight.md

 <figcaption>This knight can't reach certain diagonals.</figcaption>
 </figure>

 Although the (2,1)-knight had no problems reaching every square, the (3,1)-knight can't reach half of them.
 Since 3 and 1 have no numbers in common, this is a different problem than we ran into earlier.

-My first instinct when I first saw this was that there was a bug in my code somewhere.
-My second instinct was to check a bunch of examples and see if I could see a pattern.
+If we look at some more examples, we might get more insight into why this is happening.

 <figure>
 <div id='parity-grid'>